gsamokovarov/skiptrace/README.md

 #### Bindex.current_bindings

 Returns all of the current Ruby execution state bindings.
-The first on is the current one, the second is the caller one, the third is the caller of the caller one and so on.
+The first one is the current one, the second is the caller one, the third is the caller of the caller one and so on.